bot4dofus/B4D/.github/ISSUE_TEMPLATE/new-program.md

 ---
 name: New program
-about: Describe the new program here.
+about: Suggest a new program
 title: ''
 labels: new program
 assignees: LucBerge